lucaz88/FunTraits/Readme.md

 * DMSP degradation pathways (blastp against UniProt)
 * dbCAN (for automated carbohydrate-active enzyme annotation)

-Thanks to the Snakemake architecture, it offers an easy scalability from local server to cluster computer.
-It's also easily expandable by new annotation tools.
+Thanks to the Snakemake architecture, the WF offers an easy scalability from local server to cluster computer.
+It can also be expanded to include new annotation tools.

 The **generated outputs** are: